Andrew Jackson (visual effects)

-Andrew Jackson is an English Australian visual effects supervisor.
+Andrew Jackson is an English Australian visual effects supervisor, working at DNEG.
 He has worked on various feature films, including 300 (2006), Knowing (2009), Mad Max: Fury Road (2015), Dunkirk (2017), The King (2019), Tenet (2020), and Oppenheimer (2023).

 Jackson was nominated at the 88th Academy Awards for his work on the film Mad Max: Fury Road in the category of Best Visual Effects.
 His nomination was shared with Andy Williams, Dan Oliver, and Tom Wood.

 He won at the 93rd Academy Awards for his work on the film Tenet in the category of Best Visual Effects.
 His nomination was shared with David Lee, Andrew Lockley and Scott Fisher.

+Early life

+Jackson grew up on a secluded farm in Australia.
+During his childhood, he built models and model aircraft.
+He started out in practical effects before moving into visual effects.